Jack Welch: Jack Welch Management Institute

-In 2009, Welch founded the Jack Welch Management Institute (JWMI), a program at Chancellor University that offered an online executive Master of Business Administration.
+In 2009, Welch founded the Jack Welch Management Institute (JWMI), which is a program at Chancellor University that offered an online executive Master of Business Administration.
 The institute was acquired by Strayer University in 2011.
 Welch had been very actively involved with the curriculum, faculty and students since the beginning of the institution.
 JWMI's MBA program was recently named the number one most influential education brand on Linkedin and one of the top business schools to watch in 2016.
 The program has also been named one of the Top 25 Online MBA Programs four years in a row (2017, 2018, 2019, 2020) by The Princeton Review.
 Its goal is not to make money, but to build over time focusing on the quality of the program and increasing the number of students enrolled year after year.

-At GE, Welch became known for his teaching and growing leaders.
+At GE, Welch taught and grew leaders.
 He had taught at MIT Sloan School of Management and taught seminars to CEOs all over the globe.
 "More than 35 CEOs at today's top companies [were] trained under Jack Welch".
 JWMI students had direct access to Welch and he hosted quarterly video conferences with his students.

-It is known that along with his video conferences, Welch created many video responses to messages on bulletin boards and answered individual emails.
+Along with his video conferences, Welch created many video responses to messages on bulletin boards and answered individual emails.
 His investment in the university was also reflected in his interest in the institute's Net Promoter score (NPS).
 He administered surveys on satisfaction regularly and scrutinized the results to find scores that needed improvement.
 In an interview with Wired Academic, Welch explained the overall status of his MBA program, stating that the persistence rate of students continuing on to a second year had grown from 90% to 95%, and that JWMI turns away very few students in the admissions process.
 He also said that he would like better leadership training for MBA students.